What can patients expect from a visit to DCL Pathology for FNA

 FNA (also known as fine needle biopsy) is a diagnostic procedure used to investigate unusual lumps or masses in the body.
 If you or your doctor discover something unusual and believe it could be a concern, FNA provides a safe, effective way to diagnose the cause of the abnormality.

 In many cases, you can avoid a major surgical procedure and begin treatment as soon as possible once the abnormality is diagnosed.
-This not only reduces the risk associated with the diagnostic procedure, it puts your mind at ease and increases the odds treatment will be successful.
+This not only reduces the risk associated with the diagnostic procedure, but it also puts your mind at ease and increases the odds treatment will be successful.

 What happens prior to your appointment?